team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Install the Extension and Create your first Internal Docs.md

 ![](/img/install_the_vscode_extension/step_10.png)

-Feel Free to start typing and it will autosave to dev-docs.
+Feel Free to start typing and it will autosave to Dev-Docs.

 ![](/img/install_the_vscode_extension/step_11.png)

 ## Step 6: Edit Your First Document Tied to Code

 You can also create documentation tied to any specific code files.
-To do this, right click on any codefile and select "open Dev-doc for current file"
+To do this, right click on any codefile and select **open Dev-doc for current file**.

 ![](/img/install_the_vscode_extension/step_14.png)

 ## Step 7: Done

-Now any documentation created by Dev-Docs will be saved as markdown in the Dev-Docs folder
+Now any documentation created by Dev-Docs will be saved as markdown in the Dev-Docs folder.

 ![](/img/install_the_vscode_extension/step_19.png)